odhiambokevin/odhiambokevin.github.io/_posts/2023-12-20-random-quotes.md

 35. A man should search his heart and consider all his actions and effort, then ask himself “to what end?"[27<sup>th</sup> January 2015 3:38 pm]
 36. Contrary to the numerous historical claims by men of science, there are no discoveries in this world.
 And there never will be.
 We only have numerous instances of divine revelations.
 [14<sup>th</sup> February 2014 2:51 pm, Maseno]
 37. Of relationships: Everyone is given only one half of the map of their life.
 We must find the person with the other half to find our joint destination, lest we get lost.
 [1<sup>st</sup> March 2015 8:26 am, Maseno]
-38. How fortunate the man whom what he wants to be and what fate will him to be are the same.
+38. How fortunate the man whom what he wants to be and what fate wills him to be are the same.
 [Thursday 12<sup>th</sup> March 2015 9:16 am, Maseno]
-39. For some will defy to die with honor.
+39. For some will defy fear to die with honor.
 But only the just die in honor.
 [Thursday 12<sup>th</sup> March 2015 11:12 am, Maseno]
 40. Only a woman can save a man from himself.
 [17<sup>th</sup> March Tuesday 9:07 am, Maseno]
 41. You can tell yourself a lie, but you cannot lie to yourself.
 [Sunday 17<sup>th</sup> May 2015 8:26 am, Ligega]
 42. There is nothing like being over ambitious.
 You are either ambitious or greedy.
 And ambition is in itself only but tempered greeed.
 [23<sup>rd</sup> May 2015 Saturday 4:51 pm, Maseno]